AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 In this section we will explain how to add and configure data labels and tooltips.
 <!--Full explanation of formatting and tuning visual appearance for them can be found in Labels and tooltips.-->

-If you want to configure data labels and tooltips for all series - you should do that with **.labels()** and **.tooltip()** methods.
+If you want to configure data labels and tooltips for all series - you should do that with {api:anychart.charts.Pie#labels}**.labels()**{api} and **.tooltip()** methods.
 You can tune their visual appearance, positioning and format.

 Let's do that in the following example: we will make data labels appear inside of the slices, also, we will format labels so they show only the percentage corresponding to the slices and tooltip will show detailed description.

-When formatting tooltips, we will use **.contentFormatter()** to adjust source of content and visual appearance.
-To control labels position we may use **.position()** parameter.
+When formatting tooltips, we will use {api:anychart.core.ui.Tooltip#contentFormatter}**.contentFormatter()**{api} to adjust source of content and visual appearance.
+To control labels position we may use {api:anychart.core.ui.Label#position}**.position()**{api} parameter.
 Here is a sample of two charts with the same data and different labels positions.

 {sample}BCT\_PieDoughnutChart\_07{sample}
 <!--